home-assistant/home-assistant.io/source/_components/media_player.frontier_silicon.markdown

 - **port** (*Optional*): The port number.
 Defaults to 80.
 - **password** (*Optional*): PIN code of the Internet Radio.
 Defaults to 1234.

-Some models use a seperate port (2244) for API access, this can be verified by visiting http://[host]:[port]/device.
+Some models use a separate port (2244) for API access, this can be verified by visiting http://[host]:[port]/device.

 In case your device (friendly name) is called *badezimmer*, an example automation can look something like this: